YinoXu/Decider/README.md

 1. As non-registered user, I can register a new account with the site.
 2. As a user, I can log in to the homepage.
 3. As a user, I can create a new lucky wheel template and edit on it.
-4. As a user, I can edit the items' colors and weights.
-5. As a user, I can delete the items and the lucky wheels.
+4. As a user, I can delete the items and the lucky wheels.
-6. As a user, I can view all of the lucky wheel lists I've created in a single list.
+5. As a user, I can view all of the lucky wheel lists I've created in a single list.
-7. As a user, I can use the ramdom number generator to generate numbers randomly.
+6. As a user, I can use the ramdom number generator to generate numbers randomly.
-8. As a user, I can choose the interval for the random number generator.
+7. As a user, I can choose the interval for the random number generator.
-9. As a user, I can enter the number of numbers I want to generate.
+8. As a user, I can enter the number of numbers I want to generate.
-10. As a user, I can view the activity history if I logged to an exist account.

 ## Research Topics
 <!--